TIY-Durham/2015-FALL-FEE/21--HALFTIME/README.md

 ### HALFTIME Journal

+#### Three's Company

+How're those drafts going?
+Get a final draft done for your reflection and resource entries, then keep working on your tutorial.
+Make sure you get those 2 :+1:s and give 2 :+1:s!

+#### Build It Out

 Not really a _writing_ assignment, per se...
 Let's make that `USERNAME.github.io` repo into a _real_ blog site.
 We'll have to do a little remodeling, and you're gonna need some paint.

 #### Remodeling

-Create a new branch called `remodeling` from `master`.
+Create a new branch called `release--0.0.2` from `master`.
 Check out that branch and do this initial work in there, committing after every step.
 Open a PR and put your **HALFTIME Journal** checklist in the description.

 1. Move all your old journal entries and tutorials into a new directory called `_posts/`; stash your in-progress journal entries in `_drafts/`.
-1. Use Yeoman to scaffold HTML5 Boilerplate.
-1. Use your `init` commands to create `bower.json` and `package.json` files.
+1. Use your `init` commands to create `bower.json` and `package.json` files if you haven't already.
 1. Add a `npm start` task to `package.json`.

-#### Planning

-Choose one of the _responsive_ themse from [Wrap Bootstrap](http://wrapbootstrap.com), [ThemeForest](http://themeforest.net/search?category=static-site-generators), or another source as a _reference implementation._ Skitch out the layout and identify the breakpoints.
-Identify and _document_ what you are and are NOT going to build in a checklist on your PR.
-Make individual issues in your repo for the big chunks (features) and link them to the PR.
-Remember that your selected template is just a reference!

-More instructions tomorrow!
+Now that you've got those yaks shaved, it's time to start on the remodeling.
+Pick one of your features -- the navigation bar, one of the post blocks, the sidebar -- and create a branch _based on `release-0.0.2`_ called `feature/FEATURE-NAME` where `FEATURE-NAME` describes the part you're working on, e.g. `feature/sidebar` or `feature/main-column`.

+Commit often while you work, and open a PR _into `release-0.0.2`_ as soon as you can.
+When you finish a feature, i.e. you complete your checklist, solicit peer review of your work and merge it.
+If you get stuck on a part of a feature, work on another one.
+Don't be afraid of having multiple branches open at once; you'll regularly have multiple "in-progress" branches on a team.

 ### Blueprints Everywhere!